JuliaEditorSupport/julia-vim/README.md

 A different susbstitution mode based on keymaps can be activated with `:let g:latex_to_unicode_keymap = 1`, e.g. by putting it into your `.vimrc` file.
-This works similarly to the as-you-type method described above, but it has the advantage that it works under more circumstances, e.g. in command-line mode when searching with `/` or `?`, and when using the `f` and `t` commands.
+This works similarly to the as-you-type method described above, but it has the advantage that it works under more circumstances, e.g. in command-line mode when searching with `/` or `?`, and when using the `f` and `t` commands; plus it works with emojis too.
-The disadvantages are that you don't see the whole sequence as you're typing it, and no suggestions or partial completions are available, thus you need to know the substitutions (see `:help L2U`), and to type them correctly in full.
+The main disadvantage is that you don't see the whole sequence as you're typing it, and you can't fix mistakes with backspace, for example.
 Another difference is that there is a timeout like for any other mapping.

-If you use this method, it is advisable to disable the other two methods, setting both `g:latex_to_unicode_tab` and `g:latex_to_unicode_auto` to `0`.
+In any case, it is possible to use this method in parallel with the other two methods, they don't interfere.
+So if you have the <kbd>Tab</kbd> mapping (discussed above) activated, you still get to see completions and suggestions.
+If you have the as-you-type substitution active, and you make a mistake, you can simply press backspace and keep going, at least in insert mode, and so on.

+This feature might with Vim versions lower then 7.4, but it hasn't been tested.

 ### LaTeX-to-Unicode on other file types